Skip to main content

 Why build upon Python?

 Effectively, all AI research and model development happens in Python today, and there’s a good reason for this!
 Python is a powerful high-level language with clean, simple syntax and a massive ecosystem of libraries.
-It’s also one of the world's most popular programming languages, and we want to help it become even better.
 At Modular, one of our core principles is meeting customers where they are—our goal is not to further fragment the AI landscape but to unify and simplify AI development workflows.

 Why not enhance CPython (the major Python implementation) instead?

-We’re thrilled to see a big push to improve CPython by the existing community, but our goals for Mojo (such as to deploy onto GPUs and other accelerators) need a fundamentally different architecture and compiler approach underlying it.
-CPython is a significant part of our compatibility approach and powers our Python interoperability.
+We’re thrilled to see a big push to improve the performance of CPython, but our goals for Mojo (such as to deploy onto GPUs and other accelerators) requires a fundamentally different architecture and compiler approach.
+That said, CPython is still a critical part of our compatibility approach and powers Mojo's Python interoperability.

 Why not enhance another Python implementation (like Codon, PyPy, etc)?

 Codon and PyPy aim to improve performance compared to CPython, but Mojo’s goals are much deeper than this.
-Our objective isn’t just to create “a faster Python,” but to enable a whole new layer of systems programming that includes direct access to accelerated hardware, as outlined in Why Mojo.
-Our technical implementation approach is also very different, for example, we are not relying on heroic compiler and JIT technologies to “devirtualize” Python.
+Our objective isn’t just to create "a faster Python," but to enable a whole new layer of systems programming that includes direct access to accelerated hardware.

 Furthermore, solving big challenges for the computing industry is hard and requires a fundamental rethinking of the compiler and runtime infrastructure.
-This drove us to build an entirely new approach and we’re willing to put in the time required to do it properly (see our blog post about building a next-generation AI platform), rather than tweaking an existing system that would only solve a small part of the problem.
+This drove us to build an entirely new approach and we’re willing to put in the time required to do it properly, rather than tweaking an existing system that would only solve a small part of the problem.
+For more detail, see our blog post about How Modular is Democratizing AI Compute.

 Why not make Julia better?